How to Use a 529 Plan for Tax Savings

 What is the advantage of a 529 plan for saving for college?

-The biggest benefit is in tax-free growth.
+The biggest benefit is in tax-deferred growth.
 Once you open a 529 plan, and choose the investments therein, there will be no federal taxes levied on the growth, nor will withdrawals be taxed as long as the withdrawal is for a qualified expense.
-This is different from other investment accounts that may incur taxes on withdrawal, like from some types of retirement accounts.
+This may differ from other investment accounts that may incur taxes on withdrawal, like from some types of retirement accounts.

 How much of a 529 is tax deductible?